2006 European heatwave: Poland

 July 2007 was AGAIN normal month in Poland.
 Temperature rarely exceed 30 C and it was warm, wet and wild.
-In many regions, including Elblag rained and it was stormy.
+In many regions, including Elbląg rained and it was stormy.
 Many crops returned to normal business, temperature rarely at night exceed 20 C and it was Cloudy, and sunny.

 Sweden

 According to the Swedish Meteorological and Hydrological Institute (SMHI), the city of Lund in Skåne in southern Sweden had the highest average temperatures (day and night: 21.7 C) for the month of July since records began in 1859.
 The rest of Sweden has however not broken the daily average temperatures from the record year 1994.

 The highest temperature in Sweden in July 2006 was recorded in Målilla in Småland, where a temperature of 34.2 C was recorded on 6 July.
 This is the highest temperature recorded in the country since July 1994 when Kalmar and Söderhamn had 35.1 C.

 Målilla and Ultuna are the places where the highest temperature ever in Sweden was recorded, 38 C, in 1947 and 1933 respectively.

 Målilla was the warmest location during daytime, averaging 28.3 C, but with average lows being normal at 11.1 C fell a whole degree short of Lund's aforementioned value, where the average high was 27.8 C and low 15.6 C. The summer was warmer than usual in all of Sweden, but north of Stockholm and the Mälar valley the temperatures fell quickly, with the exception of the usual hotspot of Falun where the average high was 26.3 C in spite of its location a bit north of 60 degrees latitude.